 In 2008 a Moroccan man and his 17-year old wife immigrated to America.
 Not long after she filed a restraining order against him, claiming her husband was raping her.
 The husband did not deny their sexual relations were non-consensual, but said that in his religion, the wife was supposed to submit and do all that he desired of her.
-The New Jersey judge found that given his understanding of Islam, he did not intend to commit a crime, and was therefore innocent.
+The New Jersey judge found that given his understanding of Islam (or shariah / Islamic Law), he did not intend to commit a crime, and was therefore innocent.
 The restraining order was denied.

 Cases like this set off alarm bells that shariah law is coming to America, and in fact is already here.
 Called “creeping shariah,” this case is given as just one further example of our nation forsaking its heritage in an effort to be politically correct and yield to the pressures of local Muslims to live by their own laws, and not our own.